My-CMDhub/Django-Task-Manager/README.md

 8. **Test by registering a new user.**

 > **Tip:** If you see raw template variables in your email, double-check you used the correct Supabase variable names.

+## Deployment to Render

+This application is configured for deployment to [Render](https://render.com/), a cloud hosting platform.
+The deployment strategy includes:

+1. **Production Configuration**:
+   - Using `mysite/production_settings.py` which extends the base settings for production
+   - `Procfile` defines how to run the application using Gunicorn
+   - WhiteNoise middleware for serving static files efficiently

+2. **Supabase Integration**:
+   - In production, Supabase integration is automatically bypassed (`BYPASS_SUPABASE = True`)
+   - Users are automatically verified without requiring email verification
+   - The `/auth/auto-verify-users/` endpoint is available for admin users to verify any existing unverified users

+3. **Database Configuration**:
+   - Using SQLite in Render's persistent storage

+### Initial Deployment Steps

+1. Push your code to GitHub
+2. Create a new Web Service in Render, connecting to your GitHub repository
+3. Select the "Python" environment
+4. Set the build command: `pip install -r requirements.txt`
+5. Set the start command: `gunicorn mysite.wsgi --env DJANGO_SETTINGS_MODULE=mysite.production_settings`
+6. Add environment variables:
+   - `SECRET_KEY`: Your Django secret key
+   - `DJANGO_SETTINGS_MODULE`: `mysite.production_settings`

+After deployment, any admin user can visit `/auth/auto-verify-users/` to ensure all users are verified in the production environment.